vcon-dev/vcon-docs/conserver/conserver-quick-start.md

 The conserver repo (`/vcon-server`) can be downloaded directly, but is also included in the `vcon` repo cloned above as a sub-repo in the vcon-server directory.

-- Configure secrets in the `vcon_server/.env` directory.
+- Review the HOst & Secrets configuration in `vcon_server/.env`.
-  For the purposes of getting started in a local container, no changes are needed.
+  For the purposes of getting started in a local container, no changes are necessary.

   **Example `vcon-server/.env` file**